-11. Safe Recruitment Procedures
+Safe Recruitment Procedures

-- 11.1 A component of child protection involves ensuring that the organisation operates safe and professional recruitment procedures of employees and volunteers, to safeguard the protection of children. - 11.2 All recruitment will follow the recruitment practices set out in the employee handbook. - 11.3 All positions will be recruited for with a panel of no less than two individuals using an agreed set of criteria. - 11.4 All employees, and volunteers who are working directly with children under 18 years, are required to undertake Garda Vetting. - 11.5 In the circumstance that a prospective employee's Garda Vetting form raises concern, the management of the organisation will follow specific criteria regarding suitability in the event of disclosure.
-This criteria for suitability will be held by HR/CEO PA. - 11.6 A minimum of two references will be secured on all posts before employment is offered. - 11.7 A confirmation of identity copy of passport or driving licence along with the person's name, address and signature must be secured before employment commences. - 11.8 The child protection policy and procedures should be introduced to employees during the induction process.
-Volunteers (working with children under 18) should also receive a copy of the policy before commencing their roles. - 11.9 Factors which would exclude applicants include (but are not limited to):-

-- Suspicion or conviction of inappropriate behaviour against children/young people. - If all relevant documentation is not submitted. - When one or both referees do not recommend the applicant. - If qualifications cannot be verified if required.
+- Child protection involves ensuring that the organisation operates safe and professional recruitment procedures of employees and volunteers, to safeguard the protection of children. - All recruitment will follow the recruitment practices set out in the employee handbook. - All positions will be recruited for with a panel of no less than two individuals using an agreed set of criteria. - All employees, and volunteers who are working directly with children under 18 years, are required to undertake Garda Vetting. - In the circumstance that a prospective employee's Garda Vetting form raises concern, the management of the organisation will follow specific criteria regarding suitability in the event of disclosure.
+The criteria for suitability will be held by HR / CEO PA. - A minimum of two references will be secured on all posts before employment is offered. - A confirmation of identity copy of passport or driving licence along with the person's name, address and signature must be secured before employment commences. - The child protection policy and procedures should be introduced to employees during the induction process.
+Volunteers (working with children under 18) should also receive a copy of the policy before commencing their roles. - Factors which would exclude applicants include (but are not limited to): - Suspicion or conviction of inappropriate behaviour against children/young people. - o If all relevant documentation is not submitted. - \circ $\,$ When one or both referees do not recommend the applicant. - If qualifications cannot be verified if required.